 When you buy a novel, you’re paying for a story.
-That’s why storytellers drop readers into the deep end.
+That’s why storytellers drop you right into the action.
 Never keep a customer waiting.

-Nonfiction isn’t much different.
-Readers buy books to reap benefits — whether it’s to be entertained, learn how to pray, or understand another culture.
-They want to go somewhere, and your introduction is the entrance ramp to that highway.
+Nonfiction is different.
+Readers buy books to reap benefits — whether it’s to learn something or gain expertise.
+They want to go somewhere, and your introduction is the entrance ramp to their highway.

 The next time you’re ready to write an intro, consider these five guidelines: